Matrix notation, addition, subtraction, scalar multiplication, and matrix multiplication.

 Example 2×3 Matrix (2 rows, 3 columns):

-Notation: We write for rows and columns.
+Notation: We write m×n for m rows and n columns.

 Why Matrices?